 A narrator problem can ruin a memoir.

-Recently, having completed my mother’s memoir (We Were Not Spoiled), I was looking for a personal writing project I might devote myself to.
-The high school memoir as always in the back of my mind—had been for years.
-As I picked it up to peruse it, completing it seemed a next project.
+After having completed my mother’s memoir (We Were Not Spoiled), I was looking for a personal writing project I might devote myself to.
+The high school memoir was always in the back of my mind—had been for years.
+As I picked it up to peruse it, completing it seemed the next project.
 It is what I am working on now.
 [Free Membership required to read more.
 See below. ]